 At the Trevi Fountain, everyone will be of course taking pictures of themselves throwing the coin in the water over their shoulder — and inevitably you’ll find the place to be small and unbearable.

 At the Colosseum you will find that people resemble so much a horde of zombies, just maybe with a slightly faster pace (but not that overwhelmingly faster) — they are all going in one direction, looking up and down and to the sides, but I don’t think any of them will remember what they saw after they left.

-At the Vatican you will feel slightly outraged at how overpriced things are and how you find yourself being constantly rushed into the next room — when I was trying to quietly (yeah right, not gonna happen) embrace the beauty of the Sistine Chapel, I found myself being pushed out of the bench by people who sat and just kept sliding to the side until there was no space left.
+At the Vatican, you will feel slightly outraged at how overpriced things are and how you find yourself being rushed continuously into the next room.
+When I was trying to quietly (yeah right, not gonna happen) embrace the beauty of the Sistine Chapel, I found myself being pushed out of the bench by people who sat and just kept sliding to the side until there was no space left.
 And the constant shouting of the Italian employees, demanding the tourists to please not take pictures.
 Painfully distracting.